What goes in my bins?

 FOGO bin

-By collecting the organic material generated in Hobart homes and businesses and composting it into nutrient rich soil, the FOGO service reduces waste to landfill and the generation of greenhouse gases.
+The FOGO service collects the organic material generated in Hobart homes and businesses.
+We then compost it into nutrient rich soil.
+This reduces the amount of landfill and the generation of greenhouse gases.

 If you need to dispose of large branches and excess waste, you can do so at The Tip.